- How to choose the right Moodle alternative for your needs

 The downsides, however, are often enough to make corporate teams look for Moodle LMS alternatives.

-Finding that simpler solution is what this guide is all about.
-The platforms listed here were built for business first, designed to let your team focus on what they do best: Building great training.
+Finding that simpler solution is what this guide of Moodle alternatives is all about.
+The Moodle alternatives listed here were built for business first, designed to let your team focus on what they do best.
+Building great training.

 How to choose the right Moodle alternative for your needs

-A learning management system like Moodle, that’s perfect for a university with a huge IT staff, can be a total headache for a corporate team that needs to move fast.
+A Learning Management System like Moodle, which is perfect for a university with a huge IT staff, can be a headache for a corporate team that needs to move fast.
+And Moodle’s biggest strength, its raw power, creates a steep learning curve.
+That’s what drives many teams to explore alternatives to Moodle.

 Moodle alternative #1: TalentLMS

-If Moodle is a powerful toolkit that lets you build anything, the TalentLMS platform is a precision instrument designed for one thing: Fast and effective corporate training.
+If Moodle is a powerful toolkit that lets you build anything, TalentLMS is a precision instrument designed for launching fast and effective corporate training.
 It strips away the layers of technical complexity to give L&D teams a clean path to creating and delivering courses.

 Why we picked it:

-In turn, this permits L&D teams, managers, and CEOs to hit the ground running without the hidden costs or technical headaches.
+In turn, this lets L&D teams, managers, and CEOs hit the ground running without the hidden costs or technical headaches.

 On top of that, it fully supports mandatory content standards like SCORM and xAPI and has a library of robust, ready-made integrations.